“Only those who risk going too far can find out how far they can go.”

 We live in a largely secular world which means there is very little belief in the existence of God, or any higher power.
 We’re taught that we live in a material universe full of random events.
 We’re trained to be good people busy forwarding our own agendas and generating achievement and success and at the same time, there is a nagging sense of emptiness that many of us can’t escape.
 No matter how hard we try, we keep bumping up against places where we ask, “What am I achieving all this for?
 I’m just going to die in the end anyway.”
 But our conditioning is so strong that these moments of existential angst become just bumps in the road.
 We tend to jump into the next round of achievement again quickly before the question burns too deeply in our soul.

 Our culture would like us to believe, that the safest thing to do is what everybody else is doing, only because everyone else is doing it.
 After all, everybody can’t be wrong, can they?
 I want to inspire you to consider living a different kind of life, one that is guided by a direct connection with the ultimate source of existence.
 It is possible, through practice and surrender, to open to sacred wisdom and true love, and live a life that is bountiful, creative, and celebratory.

-And during the first half of next year, I will be leading a monthlong Summer Institute in Portugal open to participants of the Members Circle Program.
+I want to remind you that during the first half of next year, I will be leading a monthlong Summer Institute in Portugal open to participants of the Members Circle Program.